Official: EU agency to confirm AstraZeneca blood clot link

-ROME (AP) — A top official at the European Medicines Agency said in an interview published Tuesday there is a causal link between AstraZeneca’s coronavirus vaccine and rare blood clots, but that it’s still unclear what the connection is and the benefits of taking the vaccine outweigh the risks of getting COVID-19.
+ROME (AP) — A top official at the European Medicines Agency says there’s a causal link between AstraZeneca’s coronavirus vaccine and rare blood clots, but that it’s unclear what the connection is and that the benefits of taking the shot still outweigh the risks of getting COVID-19.

-Marco Cavaleri, head of health threats and vaccine strategy at the Amsterdam-based agency, told Rome’s Il Messaggero newspaper that the EU medicines regulator is preparing to make a more definitive statement this week.
+Marco Cavaleri, head of health threats and vaccine strategy at the Amsterdam-based agency, told Rome’s Il Messaggero newspaper on Tuesday that the European Union’s medicines regulator is preparing to make a more definitive statement on the topic this week.

-Based on the evidence to date, Cavaleri said there’s a clear association between the AstraZeneca vaccine and the dozens of rare blood clots that have been reported worldwide amid the tens of millions of vaccine jabs that have been given out.
+Based on the evidence so far, Cavaleri said there’s a clear association between the AstraZeneca vaccine and the dozens of rare blood clots that have been reported worldwide amid the tens of millions of AstraZeneca shots that have been given out.

+In Geneva, the World Health Organization said its experts were also evaluating a possible link between the AstraZeneca vaccine and rare blood clots — and that it might have a “fresh, conclusive assessment” before Thursday.

-Last month, more than a dozen countries, including Germany, suspended their use of AstraZeneca over the blood clot issue.
-Most restarted — some with age restrictions — after the EMA said the benefits of the vaccine outweighed the risks of not inoculating people against COVID-19.
-At the time, the EMA recommended the vaccine’s leaflet be updated to inform doctors and patients about the rare clots.
+In March, more than a dozen countries, including Germany, suspended using AstraZeneca over the blood clot issue.
+Most EU nations restarted on March 19 — some with age restrictions — after the EMA said the benefits of the vaccine outweighed the risks of not inoculating people against COVID-19.
+At the time, the EMA recommended the vaccine’s leaflet be updated with information about the rare clots.

-He said he appreciated the need for an unequivocal European recommendation on the safety of the vaccine for particular age groups but said he didn’t expect the EMA to be able to provide that now.

-“Certainly the information about the product will be updated, affirming that these adverse events are linked to the vaccine.
-It will be declared in a very clear way,” he was quoted as saying.

 Any further doubts about the AstraZeneca vaccine would be a setback for the shot, which is critical to Europe’s immunization campaign and a linchpin in the global strategy to get vaccines to poorer countries.
-The AstraZeneca vaccine is cheaper and easier to use than rival vaccines from Pfizer and Moderna and has been approved for use in over 50 countries and groups, including by the 27-nation EU and the World Health Organization.
-U.S. authorities are still in the process of evaluating the vaccine.
+The AstraZeneca vaccine is cheaper and easier to use than rival vaccines from Pfizer and Moderna and has been endorsed for use in over 50 countries, including by the 27-nation EU and the World Health Organization.
+U.S. authorities are still evaluating the vaccine.

-Most European Union countries, including Italy, resumed using the AstraZeneca vaccine on March 19.

 Cavaleri said while EMA was prepared to declare a link, further study was still needed to understand why and how the phenomenon occurs.